ningxiaotong/hicGraph/README.md

 # hicGraph
-It's an R package for visualizing Hi-C data
+hicGraph is an R package for visualizing Hi-C data